sg0703/React_Blog/README.md

 Be sure to install and run both the backend API and the React dev server.

 You will need to create a Google Developer account and register in order to get an API key.
-There is a link above to developer resources for the Google Sign-In API.
+There is a link below to developer resources for the Google Sign-In API.
 It's very detailed and helpful, so check it out.

 ## Usage